rain9350/VS_Test/readme.txt

-git is a  distrust  version control system git is free software git have a mutable index called stage create a new branch is quickly try again
+git is a  distrust  version control system git is free software git have a mutable index called stage create a new branch is quickly & simple try again